Memorial Day is rounding the corner and that can only mean one thing… it’s time to throw the ultimate backyard BBQ!

 Mains To Make For Memorial Day

 You can’t have a backyard BBQ without some meat!
-Here are some options including a chicken recipe, burger recipe and a pork recipe.
+Here are some options to serve for your guests.

 Citrus BBQ Chicken

 Some families are all about the red meat at summer BBQs.
 But by the looks of this chicken, you won’t want to leave it out of the mix.

 This Tangy Recipe from The Food Network includes a variety of ingredients—like brown sugar, orange zest, Dijon mustard and more—and they all come together in a triple-threat coating that acts as a marinade, glaze and sauce.